Hernia Repair, Paraumbilical and Umbilical

 An umbilical hernia is an area of weakness in your navel (belly button) and a paraumbilical hernia is an area of weakness around your navel.

 What are the symptoms of an Umbilical / Paraumbilical Hernia?

 You may notice a swelling or bulge in your navel, which expands when you cough, sneeze or strain.
 As the hernia enlarges, it has the potential to trap bowel or other abdominal contents within it.
 If your hernia becomes more and more painful, you will need to see a doctor immediately as you may require an emergency operation.

 A small umbilical / Paraumbilical hernia can be repaired using traditional open surgery- this method requires the surgeon to make an incision directly over the hernia and repair the defect.
 A small hernia can be repaired with sutures but for any hernias bigger than 2cms, a mesh repair is advisable.
 If the hernia is bigger and requires a large cut or a previous open repair has failed, then your surgeon may advise Keyhole (laparoscopic) repair.

 What happens during Surgery?

 Following the procedure, you may be able to leave on the same day or the day after.
-You will need an adult to take you home in a car or taxi and follow the instructions given to you by the hospital.
+You will need an adult to take you home in a car or taxi, as you are advised not to drive, and follow the instructions given to you by the hospital.
 You will be given painkillers for the pain following the procedure.